Split a worksheet into pages

 }

-Split a worksheet into pages by rows
+Split worksheet by page breaks

 using GroupDocs.Viewer;